 Tammie Day is the founder of Vibrant Women, a retreat and travel company.
 Tammie spends her days creating inspirational journeys so you can travel in the security of a small group, whilst enjoying another culture.
 We like to base our trips around the three F’s, yes!
 Fun, Food and Friendship 🙂 Tammie’s role is to ensure you feel well taken care of throughout your trip.

-Vikas Kumar is a local guide who comes from Naddi – a small, picturesque village above Dharamsala.
-He is passionate about the area and the Himalayas and has worked as a trekking guide since leaving school.
-In that time he has introduced many international visitors to the wonders of the India and the Himalayas.
-Vikas now leads women’s and mixed groups around the Rajasthan areas as well to other parts of India and beyond.
+Ashish Kumar is a local guide who comes from Naddi – a small, picturesque village above Dharamsala.
+He is passionate about India and the Himalayas and has studied business and English.
+He is looking forward to introducing many international visitors to the wonders of the India and the Himalayas.
+Ashish now leads women’s and mixed groups around the Rajasthan areas as well to other parts of India and beyond.

-Meet for brekky in the hotels Kaffe Cafe at 8.30am.
-10am Introductions in the Cafe at Hans Hotel then some sightseeing around Delhi, including India Gate, Gurudwara Bangla Sahib, Chandi Chowk, and the Greater Kailash II Markets.
+Meet for brekky in the hotels Kaffe Cafe at 8.00am.
+9am Introductions in the Cafe at Hans Hotel then some sightseeing around Delhi, including Gurudwara Bangla Sahib, The Lotus Templye, Huyamuns tomb, Chandi Chowk, and the Greater Kailash II Markets.

 7pm – Opening night dinner at a local South Indian Restaurant, Sarvan House in Connaught Place, for Masala Dosa.
 And a walk along the Janpath markets, get ready to hussle!